Beyond Resolutions

 As the year unfolds, maybe you can relate to the 92%, and reading this makes you feel uncomfortable.
 But if you abandoned your 2024 resolutions, know that it's not your fault.
 Read on and discover why they fail us and some ideas of what to do so that your change goes beyond the first few days or months of a New Year.

-Because our brains are designed to conserve energy and operate efficiently, anything unfamiliar, especially if it's a huge change initially, registers as a "danger" or a threat on a nervous system level.
+Because our brains are designed to conserve energy and operate efficiently, anything unfamiliar, especially a major change at first, registers as a "danger" or threat at a nervous system level.
 Change demands cognitive effort, which the brain may resist as a self-protective mechanism.

-So, while consciously we say we want to do things differently (New Year Resolutions), subconsciously, by default, an opposing program is running.
+So, while we consciously say we want to do things differently (New Year's Resolutions), subconsciously, by default, an opposing program runs.
 This explains why we may desire to expand our comfort zones yet feel stuck, confused, and frustrated by our seeming lack of progress.

 Doing things differently disrupts our familiar habits and established routines; the perceived loss can outweigh the anticipated benefits, making us hesitant to embrace change.
 Then there's the cognitive dissonance, the mental discomfort we experience when we hold two conflicting beliefs.

-That's why compassionate self-awareness helps with mind renewal, befriending the sense of insecurity, unpredictability, and internal conflict long enough so that the brain cooperates.
-Taking small steps is one way to initially "show" the brain that the change is not a threat because our nervous systems are not over-stimulated.
-As the brain cooperates, mind renewal creates new thought ladders and we form new beliefs that align with our actions.
+That's why compassionate self-awareness helps.
+Taking small steps is one way to initially "show" the brain that the change is not a threat because our nervous systems are not overstimulated.
+As the brain cooperates, mind renewal creates new thought ladders, and we form new beliefs that align with our actions.

 This is an ongoing intentional personal growth process, not a spontaneous declaration amid joyful, inebriated New Year's celebrations.